Troy Hill Incline

 The Troy Hill Incline, also known as the Mount Troy Incline, was a funicular railway located in old Allegheny, Pennsylvania, which is now the North Side of the city of Pittsburgh.

 History and notable features

 Built by Gustav Lindenthal or Samuel Diescher, the incline was one of only a few funiculars constructed on the north side of Pittsburgh.
 It began construction in August 1887, and after considerable delay, opened on September 20, 1888.
+The cost of construction was about $94,047.

 The incline ascended from Ohio Street near the end of the second 30th Street Bridge to Lowrie Street on the crest of Troy Hill.
+Its length was 370 ft, and its grade 47 percent (25 degrees).
+It carried both freight and passengers.

 Never very profitable, it shut down in fall 1898 and was razed a decade later.

-A building now standing at 1733 Lowrie Street was long thought to have been the summit station, but later research found that the building did not appear on maps until well after the incline closed.
-The incline's length measured 370 ft, with a forty-seven percent (47%) gradient.
-The cost of construction was about $94,047.
+A building now standing at 1733 Lowrie Street was long thought to have been the summit station, but research in 2015 found that the building did not appear on maps until well after the incline closed.